THE GOLDFISH BOWL

 Other than that, the news was grim as always.
 Terrorist bombing, a recent addition to the usual assortment of murder and mayhem, was dutifully reported.
 I turned it off and switched on the radio.
 There were at least three local stations that could be counted on for good music.
 The radio was already tuned to one of them, a classical music station, WQXR, as was the clock radio in the aft stateroom.

 I had to smile, as I thought about a recent Saturday morning experience when El had stayed over.
-I'd forgotten about the radio set to come on at six fifteen; at that time the station usually played a Sousa march.
+I'd forgotten about the radio set to come on at six fifteen, at which time the station usually played a Sousa march.
 It really jolted her to wake up to a loud rendition of The Stars And Stripes Forever.
 Well anyway, the thought of the monkey wrapping his tail around the flagpole had seemed like an inspirational way to say good morning.

 I picked up Doug at the family house without going in.
-I had no desire to see my ex-wife who, understandably, harbored a lot of resentment for what to me had been an unavoidable separation.
+I had no desire to see my ex-wife who understandably harbored a lot of resentment for what to me had been an unavoidable separation.

-I felt sure I was being checked in; which at least had the positive effect on me of not feeling absolutely alone while prowling around the waterfront late at night.
+I felt sure I was being checked in, which at least had the positive effect on me of not feeling absolutely alone while prowling around the waterfront late at night.
 Anyone bent on looting the contents of a boat, or worse, could have an easy time of it with minimum preparation.
 However, nothing of the sort had materialized in recent memory, and life seemed as safe in the live-aboard community as it might be anywhere else.

-Once back on board. and having checked all that needed checking, I poured a generous amount of twelve year old Scotch on the rocks in an old-fashioned glass.
-It was my customary way of drinking it; going back to those stolen moments when Irene and I had developed that preference during our brief time together.
+Once back on board and having checked all that needed checking, I poured a generous amount of twelve year old Scotch on the rocks in an old-fashioned glass.
+It was my customary way of drinking it – going back to those stolen moments when Irene and I had developed that preference during our brief time together.

 Sitting back on the upholstered convertible couch in the salon, located amidships over the engine room, I felt thankful for the opportunity to enjoy some private space and time.
 The ambiance of the warm cabin, enhanced by the single soft light of the shaded ship's lamp, created an inviting atmosphere.
 It heightened my anticipation of the relaxing moments at hand.

 Silently, now floating in the nether world of nostalgic illusion, I fashioned a salutation to her.
 "To you, sweet Irene.
 Good-night wherever you are".
 Fantasizing further, I pondered whether she too might have experienced similar emotions on a similar occasion.
 Surely, if she had, her preference would have been Chivas on the rocks in an old-fashioned glass.
 Somehow, I found it to be a reassuring thought.
-Perhaps, she too had made a silent salute to an old, bittersweet love; as she might have reminisced over our glorious times together.
+Perhaps, she too had made a silent salute to an old, bittersweet love, as she might have reminisced over our glorious times together.

-However, with nostalgic revery in command, my thoughts wandered back over words of an old song.
-Those were the days my friend, we thought they'd never end.
-As I recalled them, I asked myself.
-“How many other people remember that refrain?"
-Even when I had first heard those words, they had an unsettling-foreboding about them.
-But, like the refrain says, "My friend we thought they" - those halcyon days - "would never end."
+However, with nostalgic revery in command, my thoughts wandered back over words of an old song, "Those were the days my friend, we thought they'd never end."
+As I recalled them, I asked myself, "How many other people remember that refrain?"
+Even when I had first heard those words, they had an unsettling foreboding about them.
+But like the refrain says, "My friend we thought they" - those halcyon days - "would never end."
 End, though they did!

-Then, I heard Sergio sing again.
-Take the moment, let it happen, part of still another refrain with haunting meaning that came to me from another time in the twilight zone of my reverie.
+Then I heard Sergio sing again "Take the moment, let it happen," part of still another refrain with haunting meaning that came to me from another time in the twilight zone of my reverie.